BioJulia/PopGen.jl/docs/getting_started/juliaprimer.md

     - `MethodError: no methods matching` is more likely an issue on your side and not on our side :smile:
         - unless we accidentally forgot to export a function! :facepalm:
         - or we typed a function incorrectly
-        - really, it's a coin flip who could be at fault
+        - ok, maybe we made a mistake and please submit an Issue!

 Broadly speaking, there are two types of function declarations in Julia: ones with keywords and ones without keywords.
 The term "keywords" refers to an input argument that has the format `argument = value`.
 This format is present in many of the functions in this and other packages, however there are some specifics to understand when functions use keywords and when they don't.